 Early African American Communities

-In the late 19th and early 20th centuries, freed men and women in Montgomery County established dozens of African American settlements, but few remain in tact today.
-A symbol of hope and faith, the church was the first institution established in a new black community, usually followed by a school and a charity hall.
-Fortunately, many of our historic landmark churches still proudly stand as cornerstones of their communities.
+In the late 1800s and early 1900s, freed men and women in Montgomery County established dozens of African American settlements.
+A symbol of hope and faith, the church was the first institution built in a new Black community, usually followed by a school and a charity hall.
+While few African American settlements remain intact today, many of our historic landmark churches still proudly stand as cornerstones of their communities.

-African American men and women lived, worked, prayed, and died here long before Montgomery County was formed in 1776.
-Between 1790 and 1860, enslaved and free blacks comprised about one-third of the total population.
-Roughly one-third of county landowners held slaves, most with fewer than ten.
-In 1860, the enslaved comprised 30 percent of the county’s population, free blacks eight percent.
-The largest settlement of free blacks was Sandy Spring, where most Quakers freed their slaves and in 1822 conveyed land to them for a church.
+African American men and women lived, worked, prayed, and died in Montgomery County long before the county was founded in 1776.
+Between 1790 and 1860, enslaved and free Blacks comprised about one third of the total population.
+Roughly one-third of county landowners held enslaved people, most with fewer than ten.
+In 1860, the enslaved comprised 30 percent of the county’s population, with free Blacks totaling eight percent.
+The largest settlement of free Blacks was Sandy Spring, where most Quakers freed their slaves and conveyed land to them for a church in 1822.
+After Maryland slaves were emancipated in 1864, they focused on self-sufficiency and community building, establishing over 40 settlements and enclaves throughout the county over the next 50 years.

 During the century of entrenched segregation – the mid-1860s through the mid-1960s – education provided the first civil rights arena.
 After Maryland established a school system for black students in 1872, class was often held in the church until a schoolhouse could be built.
 These “colored” schools were in a constant state of disrepair and open for a shorter term than those for whites.
 In the following decade, responding to constant appeals from African Americans, the School Board consolidated smaller schools into larger ones, then repeated this with a building campaign in the early 1950s.